mozilla-l10n/localizer-documentation/src/tools/pontoon/search_filters.md

 Note that searches take active [filters](#filters) into account, for example a search would be performed only on missing strings if that filter was previously selected.

-Like in search engines, by default Pontoon will display matches that contain all the search terms.
+Like in search engines, by default Pontoon will display matches that contain any of the search terms.
 For example, searching for `new tab` will match both `Open links in tabs instead of new windows` and `New Tab`.

 To search for an exact match, wrap the search terms in double quotes, e.g. `"new tab"`.
 On the other hand, to search for strings that contain double quotes, escape them with a backslash, e.g. `\"`.